What if You Default?

 - If you are in default when you consolidate, collection fees of up to 18.5% can be added to your unpaid balance, and the government can require you to repay your Direct Consolidation loan under the income contingent repayment plan.

 - Interest Rate: Consolidation may lower or increase your interest rate depending on your loans’ current rates.
 For all new consolidations, the interest rate on the consolidation loan will be the weighted average of the interest rates on the loans that are consolidated, rounded to the nearest higher one-eighth of one percent.
 The consolidation loan interest rate is capped at 8.25 percent.
 If you have variable rate loans, you can consider consolidating when interest rates are low to lock in the low interest rates.
-You can visit the Direct Consolidation Loan Payment Calculator to calculate what your interest rate and costs would be if you consolidate.
+You can learn more about Direct Consolidation Loans at the Office of Federal Student Aid’s website.

 - Credit: Consolidation does not clear the default notation on your credit report.
 You may want to consider rehabilitating your loan before you consolidate, which will clear the default rating from your credit.